andela-stuff/world-class-team/week1/day3/README.md

 * Some of these tools are common place, and already being used by certain members of the team.

 ### Google Calendar
+Google Calendar is a time-management and scheduling calendar service developed by Google.
 * *Ensure everyone knows how to access their Google Calendar*
 * __Uses__
 > * You can set up a meeting on Google Calendar, going as far as to add a Google Hangout link, invite guests and choose room. *Demo this by creating an event on Andela's Calendar.*